car409/demo_me/README.md

 # demo_me
-creich-demo with policy to really deny github with VPC_SC
+creich-demo with policy to really deny github with VPC_SC denied?